actions/importer-labs/travis/4-dry-run.md

 ## Perform a dry run

-You will be performing a dry-run against a TravisCI project.
+You will be performing a dry-run against a Travis CI project.
 Answer the following questions before running this command:

 1. What pipeline do you want to convert?
     - __travisci-ruby-example__.
-This is one of the sample projects avaiable in the TravisCI labs-data organization.
+This is one of the sample projects available in the `actions-importer-labs` organization.

 2. Where do you want to store the result?
     - __tmp/dry-run__.
-This can be any path within the working directory that Valet commands are executed from.
+This can be any path within the working directory that GitHub Actions Importer commands are executed from.

 ### Steps